PaddlePaddle/docs/doc/fluid/install/compile/compile_MacOS_en.md

     - a.
 Here is a special description of the installation of **CMake**:

-        Since we are using CMake3.4 please follow the steps below:
+        We support CMake version 3.10 and above, CMake 3.16 is recommended, please follow the steps below to install:

-        1. Download the CMake image from the [official CMake website](https://cmake.org/files/v3.4/cmake-3.4.3-Darwin-x86_64.dmg) and install it.
+        1. Download the CMake image from the [official CMake website](https://cmake.org/files/v3.16/cmake-3.16.0-Darwin-x86_64.dmg) and install it.

         2. Enter
             ```